angadhn/MySite/_notes/Space Data Center Analysis.md

 # Introduction

 On Earth, data centres run on the existing electricity grid that, crudely put, use a combination of fossil fuels or terrestrial solar.
-Recently, technologists and [entrepreneurs](https://x.com/PhilipJohnst0n/status/1936717777399918790) have  talked up placing data centres in space to resolve three issues with terrestrial data centres (TDC):
+Recently, technologists and entrepreneurs have  talked up placing data centres in space to resolve three issues with terrestrial data centres (TDC):
 1. Data centres require tremendous amounts of energy, which is plentiful and "free" in space.
 There, 24/7 solar power is unhindered by day/night cycles, weather, and atmospheric losses (attenuation).
 2. A lot of waste heat is generated running TDCs, which contributes to climate change—so migrating to space would alleviate the toll on Earth's thermal budget.
 This seems like a compelling environmental argument.
 TDCs already consume about [1-1.5% of global electricity](https://www.iea.org/energy-system/buildings/data-centres-and-data-transmission-networks) and it's safe to assume that this will only grow in the pursuit of AGI.
 3. Real estate for data centres is a massive bottleneck and this land could be used for other purposes.

 Now, Sam Altman has also talked up nuclear energy as a solution, which I suspect is maybe a more desirable solution from an energy and climate angle but the regulatory barriers need to be resolved.
 So, space, in theory, sounds like a speedier answer from a regulatory perspective—as a space person, I'd love nothing more than for there to be a strong economic case for space[^1].
+But delivering a GW-scale SDC requires engineering solar arrays in the km scale, which will not be easy.
+Even the 40 MW system, that Starcloud used to benchmark against TDCs, needs a square of side 357 m.
+This would far exceed the span of the largest space structure ever built—the ISS is about 100 m in its longest dimension.

-There's now at least one [YCombinator](https://YCombinator.com)-backed company, Starcloud Inc., working on building SDCs—they released a whitepaper on this and I decided to dive in (with Claude to speedrun my analysis, of course).
+So, there's now at least one [YCombinator](https://YCombinator.com)-backed company, Starcloud Inc., working on building SDCs—they released a whitepaper on this and I decided to dive in (with Claude to speedrun my analysis, of course).
 They begin by pointing us to some of the unique benefits of space solar, the main one being its 95%+ [capacity factor](https://en.wikipedia.org/wiki/Capacity_factor) versus just a median capacity factor of 24% for US terrestrial solar (under 10% in northern Europe).
 They continue to say that combined with 40% higher peak power due to no atmospheric losses, you get over 5x the energy output from the same solar array.
 This is not exactly my forte so I am not fact-checking these claims—let's accept them as true.

+## My qualifications

-Their stated objective is delivering a GW-scale SDC—this requires engineering solar arrays in the km scale, which will not be easy.
-Even the 40 MW system, that Starcloud used to benchmark against TDCs, needs a square of side 357 m.
-This would far exceed the span of the largest space structure ever built—the ISS is about 100 m in its longest dimension.
-To do so in one Starship sounded infeasible—but I wanted to know just how infeasible it could be by benchmarking it against the ISS.
-Also, if I can claim a bit of domain expertise, it's on the engineering of  large space structures.
-I felt I could adapt prior know-how from [designing missions for in-space assembled large space telescopes and analysing them](https://www.sciencedirect.com/science/article/pii/S0094576524004612) to better understand their techno-economic positioning.
+If I can claim a bit of domain expertise, it's on the space side.
+Reading Starcloud's whitepaper, I felt I could use my limited expertise from [designing mission for in-space assembled large space telescopes and analysing them](https://www.sciencedirect.com/science/article/pii/S0094576524004612) to understand their techno-economic analysis.

 ## Space challenges

 Now, in-space assembly of large space structures, like large aperture telescopes, comes with its own challenges.
-For the sake of this SDC analysis, I will classify them in the same three categories as I did at the start for TDCs but presented in reverse order:
+For the sake of this analysis, I will classify them in the same three categories as I did at the start for TDCs but present them in reverse order:
-1. Real estate: Starcloud's target is to achieve a 5 GW cluster with solar arrays spanning 4 km by 4 km—this would comfortably become the largest structure in space—which will need in-space assembly.
+1. Real estate: Starcloud's target is to achieve a 5 GW cluster spanning, with solar arrays spanning 4 km by 4 km—this would comfortably become the largest structure in space—which will need in-space assembly.
 This is, in some sense, equivalent to real estate.
-I don't look at the complexity and cost of performing this assembly—I am primarily concerned with how many launches an SDC's core components might need.
-This is the premise of the business case, as I see it.
-Fewer launches, low cost.
-2. Cooling (aka Thermal Management): On Earth, data centres use air (convection) and water cooling (conduction) to remove heat from equipment; this heat is then dumped into the environment.
-But in space, thermal management requires radiation as convection is impossible in a vacuum and while water could extract heat from the centre, cooling that heated water poses other problems.
-This requires more heat exchangers, which drives up mass and makes thermal management quite inefficient and far more challenging than on Earth.
-In my opinion this is the critical engineering challenge that underpins the business; even more than the scale of the solar arrays.
+2. Cooling (aka Thermal Management): On Earth, data centres use air (convection) and water cooling (conduction) but in space, thermal management requires radiation, which is less efficient—convection is impossible in a vacuum and while water could extract heat from the center, cooling that heated up water would then pose another problem.
-3. Finally, we could also think about if/how the carbon footprint of launches offsets the benefits of a SDC.
-Now, I will treat this last item as speculative mostly because it is out of my wheelhouse.
+3. Finally, we could also think about if/when the carbon footprint of launches offset the benefits of a SDC.
+But the report suggests that achieving AGI could need 1 GW centres but large hyperscale Earth-based data centres today reach 100 megawatts (MW) meaning they "do not scale well or sustainably to gigawatt (GW) sizes".

- By examining the first two aspects, we can assess how well the business case holds up against established engineering constraints, which is less speculative than the third point.
-If achieving AGI truly requires gigawatt-scale data centers that cannot be sustainably scaled on Earth, then the upfront carbon cost of launches may become a secondary concern.
-In such scenarios, the choice might be between terrestrial nuclear power (with its regulatory challenges) or space-based systems—making the carbon footprint of deployment less relevant than the fundamental feasibility of either approach.
+Now, I will treat that last item as speculative mostly because it is out of my wheelhouse.
+However, if it is true, then we will need some alternative (either nuclear or space-based data centres) but by examining the first two aspects, I imagine we will know how well the business case of this company adds up.

 # Starcloud's Business Case

 While one could begin by asking how much compute workload should be moved to space to make a meaningful dent from a climate angle—a really good reason to do so—economic incentives that guarantee large returns on investment are what appeal to private investors, at the end of the day.
 This is why Starcloud exists but space agencies haven't invested in the area.
 So, this analysis begins by examining [Starcloud](https://angadh.com/assets/papers/starcloud-wp.pdf)'s numbers to justify their business case for SDC.

 The whitepaper presents a table where the total costs of running a 40MW data centre cluster over ten years is determined to be $167M on Earth versus $8.2M for space; launch is the largest contributor to Starcloud's total costs and they presume that one launch shall be enough, which I was skeptical about.
-As the detailed analysis below demonstrates, their basic assumption of a single launch is problematic.
+As I show [[Space Data Center Analysis#Servers Mass|later]], 300 of their benchmark Nvidia racks alone require 3 launches.
 That said, the whitepaper's breakdown of costs for TDCs and SDCs are as follows:

 **Terrestrial:**
 - Energy: $140M (@ $0.04/kWh)